Skip to main content

 Who determines State significant development applications?

-The Independent Planning Commission is the consent authority for a development application (DA) for State significant development if any of the following apply and the applicant is not a public authority:
+The Independent Planning Commission (IPC) is the consent authority for a development application (DA) for State Significant Development (SSD) if the applicant is not a public authority, and at least one of the below;

-• the department has received 50 or more public objections in response to the exhibition of the application (petitions and submissions that contain substantially the same text count as one objection), or
+• the Department has received 50 or more public objections in response to the exhibition of the application (petitions and submissions that contain substantially the same text count as one objection)

 • the applicant has made a reportable political donation.